 We identify which laws provide the strongest protection for your situation, apply the right statute to your claim, and take swift action when an employer retaliates.

-Damages Our Lawyers Pursue in Whistleblower Retaliation Claims
+Damages Our Lawyers Pursue in Whistleblower Cases

 When an employer retaliates after you report unlawful conduct, you may be entitled to significant financial recovery under Minnesota and federal whistleblower statutes.
 These remedies are designed to make you whole and hold employers fully accountable for the harm they caused.